yc3136/unriddle/README.md

 ### LLM Configuration (API Key, Context Window & Additional LLM Instructions)

-Unriddle lets you configure your Gemini API key, how much context is sent to the LLM, and provide additional instructions for the LLM output:
+unriddle lets you configure your Gemini API key, how much context is sent to the LLM, and provide additional instructions for the LLM output:

-- **API Key**: Currently, Unriddle only works with Gemini.
+- **API Key**: Currently, unriddle only works with Gemini.
 More API provider integration coming soon.
 - **Context Window Size**: Set the number of words of surrounding context to include with your selection (default: 40 words).
 Leave empty for full page, or enter 0 for only your selection.
 Higher values may improve explanations but use more API quota.
 - **Additional LLM Instructions**: Add extra instructions that will be included with every LLM request.
 For example, you can ask the LLM to "explain as if to a 5 year old", "use a friendly tone", or any other style or audience preference.
 This is useful for customizing the output to your needs.